rescript-lang/bucklescript.github.io/docs/null-undefined-option.md

 [@bs.val] [@bs.return nullable] [@bs.scope "document"] external getElementById : string => option(element) = "getElementById";
 ```

 When you use `getElementById`, it'll implicitly convert the JS nullable string into an option.
-Saves you an explicit conversion through `Js.Nullable.to_opt`.
+Saves you an explicit conversion through `Js.Nullable.toOption`.

 ### Design Decisions